progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--If you look in your objects directory, you’ll find that most of your objects are gone, and a new pair of files has appeared:-->

-Wenn Du das Objekt Verzeichnis anschaust, siehst Du, daß die meisten Objekte jetzt fehlen und daß stattdessen zwei neue Objekte aufgetaucht sind:
+Wenn Du das Objekt Verzeichnis anschaust, siehst Du, dass die meisten Objekte jetzt fehlen und dass stattdessen zwei neue Objekte aufgetaucht sind:

 	$ find .git/objects -type f
 	.git/objects/71/08f7ecb345ee9d0084193f147cdad4d2998293